bonerB0b/Ai-Cheat-Bypass-AllAnticheat/README.md

 NO PROMO
-All im trying to do is look for a company i can work for experience part time(1-2 tasks a day) im 17 in September if anyone has anything for me comment bellow im building a portfolio so ill post some of my other projects from age of 15 i started coding
+All im trying to do is look for a company i can work for experience part time(1-2 tasks a day) im 17 in September

+if anyone has anything for me contact me here : lonl52102@gmail.com

+I have learned 5 languges : lua,python,pinescript(java framwork),mq5(c++ framework) and basics of html for gui im building a portfolio so ill post some of my other projects from age of 15 i started coding